What is Due Diligence in Project Finance?

 - Benchmarking with the industry – An analysis of the key ratios in light of available industry benchmarks is useful in an overall assessment of the business plan.

-Legal due diligence is usually undertaken by an independent legal counsel appointed by the lenders.
-This process is comprised of the following:
+Legal due diligence is usually conducted using an independent legal counsel appointed by the lenders.
+Legal due diligence consists of a few steps:

-- Identifying the rights and liabilities of various project participants
+- Determining the rights and liabilities of the different participants within the project scope

-The following aspects need to be considered in order to access the financial structure:
+The following aspects need to be considered when assessing the financial structure and statements: